vietstacker/Red-Hat-Service-Mesh-Demo/service-mesh/labs/06-egress.md

 ```yaml
 mode: ALLOW_ANY
 ```
-We can change this behavior of Istio to **locking-by-default** policy by change from *ALLOW_ANY* to *REGISTRY_ONLY.
+We can change this behavior of Istio to **locking-by-default** policy by change from *ALLOW_ANY* to *REGISTRY_ONLY*.
 The mode *REGISTRY_ONLY* ONLY allows outbound traffic to services defined in the service registry as well as those defined through ServiceEntries.
 Modify the Istio ConfigMap to change to *REGISTRY_ONLY*:

 ```bash
  oc get configmap istio -n ${USERID}-istio-system -o yaml \
   | sed 's/mode: ALLOW_ANY/mode: REGISTRY_ONLY/g' \
   | oc replace -n ${USERID}-istio-system -f -
 ```
-Test with cURL
+Test with cURL to Frontend.
 ```bash
 curl -v ${FRONTEND_URL}